WebAssembly/tool-conventions/Coredump.md

 ```
 corestack   ::= customsec(thread-info vec(frame))
 thread-info ::= 0x0 thread-name:name
-frame       ::= codeoffset:u32
+frame       ::= 0x0 funcidx:u32 codeoffset:u32 locals:vec(value)
-                locals:vec(value)
                 stack:vec(value)
-                reserved:u32
 ```

-The `reserved` byte is decoded as an empty vector and reserved for future use.
+`funcidx` is the WebAssembly function index in the module and `codeoffset` is the instruction's offset relative to the function's start.

+> Note: implementations may leave `codeoffset` offset empty if unknown.
+Setting
+> 0 will point to the function's start.

 Local and stack values are encoded using one byte for the type (similar to Wasm's [Number Types]) followed by bytes representing the actual value: